March 12, 2020

 - Ask me whom I might want to see and bring them for a visit.
 When it seems my life consists of asking favors, I may hesitate to approach a friend on my own.

-- Offer to help care for my pets.
+- Help care for my pets.

 - Allow me to feel sad or afraid.
 Sometimes it helps to cry with a friend.